 - • Mechanical pain: Usually precipitated by muscle strains and can be sharp or dull, intermittent or constant.

 - • Referred pain: Dull and achy pain experienced at a location away from the actual region of the issue.
 For, e.g., Degenerative disc disease may produce referred pain along the course of the nerve impinged or irritated without actually causing back pain.

 - • Radicular pain: Deep pain along the course of nerve with possible weakness and loss of sensation.
 It is caused by injury to a spinal nerve root, irritation, or compression by the surrounding structures.
 Some common underlying conditions causing radicular pain include sciatica, spondylolisthesis, disc degeneration, and spinal stenosis.

 The first line of treatment in self-management of back pain usually includes:

-In conclusion, managing back pain is easier and the healing process faster if the action is taken earlier rather than later.
-The later you push this matter of pain resolution, more structures might get involved and prolong the healing process.
+In conclusion, managing back pain is easier, and the healing process is faster if taken earlier than later.
+The later you push this pain resolution, more structures might get involved and prolong the healing process.